avigewirtz/avigewirtz.github.io-/make/makefiles.md

 make
 ```

-is all it takes to incrementally build the program.
+is all it takes to incrementally build the program after changes have been made to the source code.